alfinhoz-jpg/AutoAlura/README.md

-# AutoAlura Userscript
+# BotAlura Userscript

-AutoAlura is a userscript that automates interactions with the Alura platform, such as progressing through activities like videos, quizzes, and ordered blocks.
+BotALura (old AutoAlura) is a userscript that automates interactions with the Alura platform, such as progressing through activities like videos, quizzes, and ordered blocks.

-## Features

-- Automatically plays videos and progresses to the next activity after 2 seconds.
-- Automatically selects the correct alternative in quizzes and progresses to the next activity.
-- Automatically selects blocks in the correct order, submits the answer, and progresses to the next activity.
-- Adds a "clicked" class to prevent repeated actions on the same elements.
-- Includes delays to ensure smooth transitions between actions.
-- Handles multiple alternatives and block activities.

 ## Requirements

 - Userscript manager (e.g., Tampermonkey, Greasemonkey) installed in your browser.